-Scholarship of Practice (Application) - engagement of the scholar in service-related activities resulting in tangible outcomes.
+Scholarship of Practice (Application).
+Defined as the engagement of the scholar in service-related activities resulting in tangible outcomes.
 Connects theory and practice; seeks to apply knowledge to significant problems; is a translation at work which assist end users to integrate the findings into practice; application is also evident in service to the profession.
+The following are examples of this category:

-- Serves as an active member of a nursing committee - Facilitates a nursing workshop - Holds a leadership position on a nursing related board - Publishes in a nursing journal/magazine - Serves as an Educational Consultant to other nursing programs - Oversee a project that connects students or the university to a social field - Develops a service-learning project - Advises student leaders
+- Serves as an active member of a nursing committee (does not include SON committees) - Facilitates a nursing workshop or event - Holds a leadership position on a nursing related board - Publishes in a nursing journal/magazine

+- Serves as an Educational Consultant to other nursing programs

+- Oversee a project that connects students or the university to a social field

+- Develops a service-learning project

+- Advises student leaders

 - Presents at a nursing conference

-- In-service or education related to nursing practice
+- Creates or facilitates an in-service or education to peers/students related to nursing practice

 - Non-research-based presentations

 - Working as an RN